ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 ```

-This design uses the (best practices)[https://aws.amazon.com/blogs/architecture/stream-amazon-Cloudwatch-logs-to-a-centralized-account-for-audit-and-analysis/] and would be very scalable and easy to maintain once setup.
+This design uses the (best practices)[https://aws.amazon.com/blogs/architecture/stream-amazon-CloudWatch-logs-to-a-centralized-account-for-audit-and-analysis/] and would be very scalable and easy to maintain once setup.

 BUT, here's why I felt unsatisfied with the whole architecture.
-The cloud function infrastructure is deployed to separate AWS accounts belonging to each enterprise customer and while digging around the costs for the AWS account associated with one of our larger customers, it almost caused me physical pain to see that we were paying $10,000+ just for Cloudwatch data processing fees per month.
-We were not even using Cloudwatch to query the logs, setup alerts or collect metrics.
-Cloudwatch was literally just the default medium of transport and it pained me to see that it cost so much.
+The cloud function infrastructure is deployed to separate AWS accounts belonging to each enterprise customer and while digging around the costs for the AWS account associated with one of our larger customers, it almost caused me physical pain to see that we were paying $10,000+ just for CloudWatch data processing fees per month.
+We were not even using CloudWatch to query the logs, setup alerts or collect metrics.
+CloudWatch was literally just the default medium of transport and it pained me to see that it cost so much.

 # Rethinking the whole architecture

-I stepped back a little bit and questioned whether we could find some other medium of collecting and transporting logs that was cheaper than using Cloudwatch.
+I stepped back a little bit and questioned whether we could find some other medium of collecting and transporting logs that was cheaper than using CloudWatch.
 The solution had to support both the real-time log streaming usecase and the log shipping usecase, and the added complexity of any other solution would be clearly worth-it only if I could reduce costs by 40% or more.
 The performance must also not degrade for the existing real-time log streaming feature.

 ### Collecting Logs